Mamayev Kurgan: Symbolic Ruined Walls; Square of Heroes

 From Stand To the Death!, a third flight of stairs leads between the Symbolic Ruined Walls; these represent the ruins of Stalingrad, while immortalizing the Soviet heroes who defended the city.
 Carved into the walls are faces of numerous soldiers, their eyes closed to indicate death in battle.
 Also inscribed on the walls are numerous quotes from actual defenders of Stalingrad; these words were originally carved, by the soldiers themselves, upon the sides of various ruined buildings throughout the city.

 Atop the steps, past the walls, is the Square of Heroes; this is dominated by another large pool of water.
-On one side of the pool is a wall bearing this inscription: With an iron wind blowing straight into their faces, they were still marching forward; and fear seized the enemy.
+On one side of the pool is a wall bearing this inscription taken from an article by Vasily Grossman: With an iron wind blowing straight into their faces, they were still marching forward; and fear seized the enemy.
 Were these people who were attacking?
 Were they even mortal at all?
 On the other side of the pool are six sculptures, the first of which bears the inscription: "We've stood out and defeated death."
 The second and third sculptures commemorate military nurses and, respectively, sea soldiers.
 The fourth sculpture is dedicated to the officers who led the battle to protect Stalingrad.
 The fifth sculpture tells the story of "Saving the Banner".
 The sixth sculpture commemorates the eventual triumph of the Russian army over the Germans.

 Hall of Military Glory

 Past the Square of Heroes is the Hall of Military Glory, whose outer façade is decorated with Russian artwork of Soviet soldiers celebrating the war's end...and with the inscription "Our people will keep alive their memory of the greatest battle in the history of warfare, within the walls of Stalingrad."

 An indoor flight of stairs leads to the Hall's circular main chamber; at the chamber's center is the Eternal Flame, a large sculpture of a hand holding a torch.
 The Eternal Flame is constantly under armed guard, which is changed every hour.
 The main chamber is considered sacred ground, with mournful music being played on a loop; out of respect, visitors are strongly discouraged from speaking aloud.
 The chamber's walls are covered in glass-foil mosaics; these bear the names of 7,200 Russian soldiers who died in the battle for Stalingrad.
-Around the ceiling of the chamber is the following inscription: "...Yes, we were mere mortals, and few of us survived (the German siege).
-But we all fulfilled our patriotic duty to our sacred Motherland."
+Around the ceiling of the chamber is the following inscription from an article by Vasily Grossman: "...Yes, we were mere mortals, and few of us survived, but we all fulfilled our patriotic duty to our sacred Motherland!"